RayHightower/RayHightower.com/about/index.markdown

 Raymond T. Hightower is a commercial real estate investor and tech company founder operating in the State of Arizona, USA.

-Hightower started and ran his technology company for over two decades before selling the company and launching [Bridgetown Partners](https://BridgetownPartners.com).
-Bridgetown buys commercial real estate in Arizona, Tennessee, and Texas, with a special focus on 50- to 150-unit multifamily properties.
+Hightower started and ran his technology company for over two decades before selling the company and launching [Bridgetown Partners](https://BridgetownPartners.com) (d/b/a [ROIClear](https://ROIClear.com)).
+Bridgetown/ROIClear buys commercial real estate in Arizona, Tennessee, and Texas, with a special focus on 50- to 150-unit multifamily properties.
+The company also offers the [ROIClear Podcast](https://www.youtube.com/@ROIClear), the media outlet for business leaders.

 ### ROIClear, Scouting, & Travel